-Recommendation: The Oklahoma State Auditor & Inspector's Office (OSAI) recommends the Authority design and implement policies and procedures to ensure bank reconciliations are signed and dated by both the preparer and the reviewer and evidence of Board review and approval be maintained.
+Recommendation: The Oklahoma State Auditor & Inspector's Office (OSAI) recommends the Authority design and implement policies and procedures for bank reconciliations to be signed and dated by both the preparer and the reviewer and evidence of Board review and approval be maintained.
 Additionally, OSAI recommends checks outstanding over one year should be cancelled by the Authority.

-Chairman of the Board: Bank reconciliation policy will be implemented to assure signatures of preparer, Board review, and outstanding check procedures are implemented to comply with OSAI recommendations.
+Chairman of the Board: Bank reconciliation policy will be implemented to assure signatures of preparer, Board Review, and outstanding check procedures are implemented to comply with OSAI recommendations.